 Defeat of “Txtr” by Amazon

-In 2016, Stefan Beiten decided to moved the future activities of Argo Ventures onto a new platform.
-With his young partners Sascha Grumbach and Stefan Söllner, he founded the new subsidiary Argopreneurs GmbH, which has taken over the operational activities of Argo Ventures.
+In 2016, Stefan Beiten decided to take Argo Ventures to a new level.
+With his young partners Sascha Grumbach and Stefan Söllner, he restructured Argo Ventures and created the Argo Venture Studio.

 Also in 2017, Argo Capital restructured a joint investment portfolio of two Family Offices with a volume of € 150 million and took over its asset management.

 As an Angel Investor, Argo Ventures and Stefan Beiten are currently involved with Argo Ventures in Stegimondo and many other Berlin start-up companies

 Additionally, Stefan is heavily involved in various roles at the YPO Organization, the largest entrepreneurial organization in the world with around 25,000 CEOs as members, whose Berlin chapter he co-founded in 2010.